-- A. Clothing that advertises alcoholic beverages, sex, drugs, or tobacco/vape products - B. Hats, non-prescription sunglasses, head coverings that exceed 2 inches in width, beanies, and/or bandanas NOT to be worn inside buildings. - C. Costume-related items (masks, etc.) - D. Clothing that displays obscene or suggestive titles, profanity, weapons, or violence - E. Clothing associated with gangs or gang membership - F. Clothing which may be considered racially or politically insensitive - G. Any chains not permanently attached to clothing.
-(Wallets with chains are not allowed.) - H. Blankets, throws, or similar items are not allowed.

-2. The following are general guidelines for appropriate clothing:

-- A. No holes in pants are allowed more than 5 inches above the knee.
+- A. Clothing that advertises alcoholic beverages, sex, drugs, or tobacco/vape products - B. Hats, non-prescription sunglasses, head coverings that exceed 2 inches in width, beanies, and/or bandanas NOT to be worn inside buildings.

+- C. Costume-related items (masks, etc.) - D. Clothing that displays obscene or suggestive titles, profanity, weapons, or violence - E. Clothing associated with gangs or gang membership - F. Clothing which may be considered racially or politically insensitive - G. Any chains not permanently attached to clothing.
+(Wallets with chains are not allowed.) - H. Blankets, throws, or similar items are not allowed. - 2.
+The following are general guidelines for appropriate clothing: - A. No holes in pants are allowed more than 5 inches above the knee.
 Skin or any other fabric (undergarments, shorts, leggings, etc.) worn under pants may not be visible more than 5 inches above the knee. - B. Clothing (skirts, dresses, shorts, etc.) cannot be worn shorter than 5 inches above the knee.
 Splits in dresses or skirts cannot measure more than 5 inches above the knee. - C. All shirts, tops, and jackets must extend to the edge of the shoulder.
 No crop tops, halter tops, spaghetti strap shirts, racer-back tank tops, or any item exposing the midriff.
-The bottom of the shirt must overlap or be tucked into the pants, shorts, skirt, etc. Clothing is to be worn so that the midriff or underwear is not exposed whether standing or sitting. - D. Sheer shirts are permitted only if an undershirt is worn that covers the chest and midriff. - E. Yoga pants, leggings, jeggings, skinny jeans, and any other similar pants are permitted as long as the accompanying shirt covers the hips and pelvic region in the front and back.
-Sheer leggings are not allowed unless worn with a shirt, dress, or skirt that is no shorter than 5 inches above the knee. - F. Large and baggy clothing that does not properly cover or fit the body will be prohibited.
+The bottom of the shirt must overlap or be tucked into the pants, shorts, skirt, etc. Clothing is to be worn so that the midriff or underwear is not exposed whether standing or sitting. - D. Sheer shirts are permitted only if an undershirt is worn that covers the chest and midriff. - E. Large and baggy clothing that does not properly cover or fit the body will be prohibited.
 The clothing should not be so large or baggy that it creates a safety hazard or exposes skin or underwear.
-In the event the jeans or pants are too loose, a belt must be worn. - G. Proper shoes must be worn at all times.
+In the event the jeans or pants are too loose, a belt must be worn. - F. Proper shoes must be worn at all times.
 House shoes and/or slippers are not permitted.
 Students may be subject to specific restrictions regarding shoes if they are enrolled in CCA lab classes where personal safety is a concern.
-The shop instructors will provide additional information regarding these situations as they discuss shop safety rules. - H. Clothing that is, or appears to be, pajamas are not permitted. - I. Hoods/hats are not permitted to be worn inside any building.
+The shop instructors will provide additional information regarding these situations as they discuss shop safety rules. - G. Clothing that is, or appears to be, pajamas are not permitted. - H. Hoods/hats are not permitted to be worn inside any building.